by John Barkhausen - AMGA Assistant Ski Guide, Rock and Single-Pitch Instructor

 Newton Canyon (also known as Pea Gravel Ridge) is another top touring location on Mount Hood.
 This area is popular for long, sheltered slopes ripe for first-class corn skiing.
 There’s plenty of options too, whether it’s staying among the timber or taking it above treeline at the head of the canyon.

 Beginners beware, though: you’ll find plenty of elevation here and the grades get up to an enticing 35 degrees.
-However, for the more advanced skiers, what I appreciate most is that because the area is so accessible, you can easily do a full tour and still have plenty of time for tougher runs elsewhere.
+However, for the more advanced skiers, what I appreciate most is that because the area is so accessible.
+Like skiing in Tuckerman Ravine, you can easily do a full tour and still have plenty of time for tougher runs elsewhere.

 Your Mountaineering Adventure Starts Here